OSU again wins national diversity honor

 Oklahoma State University’s commitment to creating a culture of inclusion is again being nationally recognized.
 INSIGHT Into Diversity magazine, the oldest and largest diversity publication and website in higher education today, has recognized OSU as a 2020 Higher Education Excellence in Diversity Award recipient and a 2020 Diversity Champion.

 As a recipient of the annual HEED Award, OSU and 90 other recipients will be featured in the November issue of INSIGHT Into Diversity.
-OSU is one of eight institutions across the country and the only university in Oklahoma to have earned this prestigious award for nine consecutive years, according to INSIGHT Into Diversity.
+OSU is one of seven institutions across the country and the only university in Oklahoma to have earned this prestigious award for nine consecutive years, according to INSIGHT Into Diversity.

 “It is an honor to once again be recognized with higher education’s most prestigious national diversity award,” OSU President Burns Hargis said.
 “As our nation confronts horrendous incidents of racial injustice, OSU remains resolute in its commitment to advance equality and inclusion across our campuses.”